Last Updated on September 20, 2021 by Grow with Bovees

 The balanced pH level isn’t too acidic or alkaline, so it’s suitable for the majority of houseplants.

-The soil mix has great drainage and is good at retaining moisture, keeping the soil moist but not drowning the roots.
+It has great drainage and is good at retaining moisture, keeping the soil moist but not drowning the roots.

 - Certified organic.